deriv-bots/derivrobots/README.md

  # 😄 Want to help keeping the project?<br>

 You want to contribute to the project?
-Make a donation to us, WhatsApp us +254103601101 for donation payment details.
+Make a donation to us, Email us derivkingnato@gmail.com for donation payment details.

 </br>